-Kvadrat is a proud and active partner in the innovative LAUNCH Nordic scheme.
+Kvadrat is a proud and active partner in the innovative LAUNCH Circular scheme.
 LAUNCH was originally begun in the USA where high profile brands such as Nike and public organisations like NASA first came together to use their influence and experience to accelerate the transition towards a more sustainable society.
-LAUNCH Nordic, as the name suggests, is the Nordic region’s arm of the same initiative.
-Anders Byriel, Kvadrat CEO, explains LAUNCH Nordic’s ambitions and how being involved has helped shape Kvadrat’s own sustainability agenda.
+LAUNCH Circular, as the name suggests, is the Nordic region’s arm of the same initiative.
+Anders Byriel, Kvadrat CEO, explains LAUNCH Circular’s ambitions and how being involved has helped shape Kvadrat’s own sustainability agenda.

 It is not so much about scale as it is about these companies coming together.
 What makes this project interesting and special is that it is creating a form of systems innovation.
 It is very difficult for an individual company to change its’ industrial structures and patterns but by collaborating we can work together to introduce innovation.
 We are leveraging our sustainability research and our resources by working together.

 How does the diversity of the companies and organisations involved help?

 We each have different networks, different scopes, bringing these together and looking at them as a whole is very impactful.

 How do you participate?